Munky74/Munky74.github.io/README.md

 The original source code to this project can be found [here](https://github.com/Munky74/CS-330-Computational-Graphics/blob/main/CS-330%20Final%20Project%20Derek%20T.zip).

 ### To Demonstrate Mastery
 To demonstrate mastery of the 5 course outcomes we have taken this project and made updates across three categories to improve the functionality and user experience.
+Those categories are:
 1. Software Design and Engineering
 2. Algorithms and Data Structure
 3. Databases

+### Code Review
+Before we talk about the improvements we've made to our application please take a minute to watch my informal code review of the original project hosted on YouTube.
+* Part One
+* Part Two
+* Part Three